-APPENDIX 2: FIVE YEAR STRATEGIC PLAN JULY 2010 TO JUNE 2015
+APPENDIX 2: FIVE YEAR STRATEGIC PLAN TO JUNE 2016

-Objectives Outcomes To be viewed by residents of the greater Wellington region as a valued and essential city and regional asset.
+Objectives Outcomes Level of Risk Mitigation 1.
+To be viewed by residents of the greater Wellington region as a valued and essential city and regional asset.
 Positive outcome to surveys of Wellington region residents by the Wellington City Council Ratepayers recognise that their contribution to the funding of the Stadium produces significant economic benefits to the region.
 Event schedule includes events that bring economic benefit to the region.
 Stadium supports city initiatives to secure events that enhances the city's reputation as an events city.
-2. To operate the best venue in New Zealand as measured by: Patron Satisfaction Match Allocation Regular attendance and consistently higher patronage than other NZ venues.
+Low A full and balanced event calendar.
+Positive patron experience.
+2. To operate the best venue in New Zealand as measured by: Patron Satisfaction Match Allocation Attraction of special events Return to hirers World best practice.
+Regular attendance and consistently higher patronage than other NZ venues.
 Positive outcome for regular surveys conducted of key stakeholders.
-Attraction of special eventsReturn to hirersWorld best practice.
 Events are profitable to users to encourage bookings.
+Medium-Low Facility the correct size for its market.
+Developing a master plan covering stadium development for the next 15 years lestpac | STADIUM

-3. To remain financially autonomous.
+Objectives Outcomes Level of Risk Mitigation 3.
+To remain financially autonomous.
 Profitable Stadium able to meet annual loan repayments and banking covenants and able to invest in Stadium enhancements.
-4. To sustain event programmes by adding regular quality events so that the Stadium continues to be a significant part of the region's entertainment scene and meet the requirements of the promoters.
+Low Strong financial position.
+Secure event and non-event revenue.
+4. To sustain event programmes by hosting regular quality events so that the Stadium continues to be a significant part of the region's entertainment scene and meet the requirements of the promoters.
 Develop and sustain a programme of regular annual events which meet the needs of the promoters and satisfies the demands of the local market.
-Renew the Sevens contract from 2012.
-Identify the competition from new and redeveloped stadia post Rugby World Cup 2011 and meet competition by maintaining a comprehensive event schedule.

-Objectives Outcomes 5.
-To deliver an outstanding Rugby World Cup experience for those matches hosted at this venue.
-Requirements of Rugby NZ 2011 are met and all stakeholders are satisfied with venue experience.
+Identify the competition from Medium Current codes Rugby, Cricket and Football provide balance.
+History of securing and delivering successful, well attended events. new and redeveloped stadia post Rugby World Cup 2011 and meet competition by maintaining a comprehensive event schedule.
+5. To deliver an outstanding Rugby World Cup experience for those matches hosted at this venue. • Requirements of Rugby NZ 2011 are met and all stakeholders are satisfied with venue experience.
+Low Plans well advanced.Good Wellington programme.
 Work cooperatively with the region to maximise the benefits and legacy from RWC 2011.
+Local Councils committed to providing a good visitor experience lestpac | STADIUM

-6. To maintain and enhance the facility.
-Develop a 15 year capital development plan to ensure that the facility continues to meet standards of world's best practice and competition from new and redeveloped stadia post 2011.
-Comprehensive Asset Management Plan in place to ensure maximum economic value obtained out of the assets and the facility remains the premier New Zealand Stadium. • Continuing enhancements to meet to provide patrons with a stadium experience that meets their expectations.
-Resolve issues with exterior cladding and leaking roof.
+Objectives Outcomes Level of Risk Mitigation 6.
+To maintain and enhance the facility.
+F Low Long term plan for significant investment in the facility.
+Comprehensive Asset Management Plan in place to ensure maximum economic value obtained out of the assets and the facility remains the premier New Zealand Stadium.
+Continuing enhancements to meet to provide patrons with a stadium experience that meets their expectations.
 7. To maintain playing surfaces at Westpac Stadium and the Basin Reserve to international standard.
-Best possible playing surface achieved at Westpac Stadium recognising its multi- use status.
-Playing surface at both venues meets sporting code requirements 8.
-To manage the environmental impact of Stadium operations.
+Best possible playing surface achieved at Westpac Stadium recognising its multi-use status.
+Playing surface at both venues meets sporting code requirements Low Well developed plans for managing turf at both venues and additional back up turf at turf farm.
+8. To manage the environmental impact of Stadium operations.
 The environmental impacts of Stadium operations are minimised.
-9. To develop and grow the Function Centre business.
-Function centre becomes one of the leading venues in Wellington for private functions.
-10. To grow non event revenues.
-Create independent revenue streams to reduce dependence on events.
-11. To be a good employer and provide personal development opportunities to employees.
-Satisfied staff achieving their full potential and enjoying their work.
+Low Working with GWRC to manage environmental impacts.